What is federated identity management (FIM)? How does it work? digital identity

 Types of challenge-response questions

-There are two main types of challenge-response questions: static and dynamic.
-Each varies in terms of complexity and response variability.
+There are two types of challenge-response questions: static and dynamic.
+Each varies in terms of complexity and response variability:

-Static challenges are requests that can be satisfied using the same answer or process every time.
-A static challenge includes the password recovery questions one needs to answer to verify identity.
-A common example is the password for the lock screen on a smartphone.
+• Static challenges.
+These are requests that can be satisfied using the same answer or process every time.
+Common static challenges include the password recovery questions one must answer to verify identity or the passcode for the lock screen on a smartphone.

-Dynamic challenges require a different answer with each attempt.
+• Dynamic challenges.
+These require a different answer with each attempt.
 Often, the challenges themselves randomly change, and the user is expected to respond.
 Some financial institutions provide their account holders with a small security token, a device that can either receive codes or input them.
 Devices like these also provide a physical element to the authentication process, which makes it even harder for cybercriminals to exploit.
+Dynamic challenges can help prevent man-in-the-middle attacks and replay attacks.

 One of the most common examples of a challenge-response protocol is password authentication.
-The challenge, in this case, is providing the word, phrase or code that unlocks the device, network or program.
-Here, challenge-response authentication is the only thing preventing a criminal from accessing the sensitive files, credentials and information stored in a computer system.
-Without challenge-response authentication, it would be impossible to perform activities like online banking with a high degree of security confidence.
+In this case, the challenge is providing the word, phrase or code that unlocks the device, network or program.
+Often, challenge-response authentication is the only thing preventing a criminal from accessing sensitive files, credentials and information stored in a computer system.
+Without CRAMs, it would be impossible to perform activities such as online banking with security confidence.

-Challenge-response is a barrier used to protect assets from unauthorized users, activities, programs and internet of things (IoT) devices.
-It forces cyber attackers to satisfy a potential series of challenges in order to bypass the security barrier and access further materials.
-A commercial bank, for instance, uses challenge-response authentication to create a multifactor authentication (MFA) process.
-This process authenticates the identity of a user by utilizing multiple CRAMs.
+Challenge-response is a barrier used to protect assets from unauthorized users, activities, programs and internet of things devices.
+It forces cyberattackers to satisfy a potential series of challenges to bypass the security barrier and access materials.

 Multifactor authentication requires a user to successfully answer several questions at once.

-An example of a two-factor authentication (2FA) process involves providing a password and a code sent to a specified email address.
-An MFA variant may also require the answer to a personal question, like "What is your mother's maiden name?"
-Account logins aren't the only instance of challenge-response authentication, though.
+A two-factor authentication process might require the user to have the correct password and also receive and enter a code sent to a specified email address.
+Another MFA approach might require a correct answer to a personal question, such as "What is your mother's maiden name?"

 Human verification